Madhusudan3223/AutoDev-Lite-Code-Writing-AI-Agent/README.md

 - 📋 Breaks the task into clear steps using a **Planner Agent**
 - 💻 Writes Python code using a **Code Writer Agent**
 - ✅ Tests the code with output or errors using a **Code Tester Agent**
-- 🌐 Runs in a browser using Streamlit and Ngrok (no deployment needed!)
+- 🌐 Runs in a browser using Streamlit and Ngrok

 ---